DrJohnWagner/crewai-poetry-crew/research/Section-3.md

 ---

+### 3.2.2 Implementation Note: Why CrewAI

+Although this paper emphasizes conceptual architecture rather than software tooling, the system’s behavior depends on a framework capable of orchestrating **persistent, identity-bound agents** across recursive rounds.
+We use **CrewAI** because it provides a stable and transparent mechanism for maintaining system-prompt genotypes, dispatching task-prompt phenotypes, and passing artifacts cleanly between agents.
+CrewAI does not determine the content or style of the poems; it determines the *ordering*, *isolation*, and *interaction pattern* of the agents.
+Its role is architectural: ensuring that each agent acts with its own stable identity, that outputs become pressure-inputs for subsequent agents, and that recursive rounds proceed without prompt leakage or role collapse.
+In short, CrewAI provides the scaffolding required for the multi-agent ecology described in this section.

+---

 ### 3.3 Recursive Rounds as the Fundamental Unit of Computation

 The system operates in **two rounds** in the case study and can support additional rounds if desired.
 Each round contains: